 - Hospital: 20km (Santa Cruz)

-Olio is situated in the village of El Paso in central La Palma, the Canarian island (not to be confused with the town of La Palma on Mallorca, or the town of Las Palmas on Gran Canaria!).
-It's a 25-minute drive from the island's airport near Santa Cruz (de la Palma).
+The Old Music School is situated in the village of El Paso in the middle of the Canary Island of La Palma (not to be confused with the cities of La Palma on Mallorca or Las Palmas on Gran Canaria!).
+It's a 25-minute drive from the island's airport near Santa Cruz.

-La Palma (21.5km) is the only airport on the island, and is served by domestic flights - mostly from other Canary islands - and a few international charters.
+La Palma (21km) is the only airport on the island, and is served by domestic flights - mostly from other Canary islands - and a few international charters.